codefresh-io/codefresh-pipeline-runner/README.md

 when a specific GitHub event happens.
 Github actions can also use Codefresh pipeline as a back-end resulting in a very powerful combination where the first action starts from GitHub, but Codefresh takes care of the actual compilation or deployment in a pipeline.

-## Codefresh Github action

-This repository holds a Github action that can be used to call existing [Codefresh pipelines](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/pipelines/).
-It is based on the [Codefresh CLI](https://codefresh-io.github.io/cli/) which can execute Codefresh pipelines remotely (using an API key for authentication).
-The Codefresh CLI is already available as a [public Docker image](https://hub.docker.com/r/codefresh/cli/), so creating a Github action with it is a trivial process.

 ## Prerequisites